Wimmics/olivaw/README.md

 Now, each time a commit is made, the staged files will be tested and the commit will be blocked if any blocking error is to be found in those files.

 The test takes a few seconds and pre-commit needs a moment to prepare the hook on the very first use.

+There is also the [olivaw pre-commit hook documentation](./docs/pre-commit.md).